lejmr/docs-aws-ds-seamlessjoin/README.md

 ### Is the EC2 instance really joined to the AD?

-Good question, so first of all make sure you know IP address and EC2 InstanceId of the server which should be joined to the AD.
-Test if you can login using your AD credentials, or just *EXAMPLE\Administrator* account which for *ssh* is *administrator@ad.domain.test*.
+Good question, so first of all, make sure you know IP address and EC2 InstanceId of the server, which should be joined to the AD.
+Test if you can log in using your AD credentials, or just *EXAMPLE\Administrator* account, which for *ssh* is *administrator@ad.domain.test*.

 Lets have an server *i-05b61d6472ddb05d3* with IP address *10.0.101.197*.